 The NC Rural Health Leadership Alliance supports partnerships and strategies that improve health outcomes in rural North Carolina.

-Rural communities are unique, and failure to address the particular strengths they possess and the challenges they face can result in poor health outcomes in our rural areas.
+Rural communities are unique.
+And the failure to address the particular strengths and challenges they face can result in poor health outcomes for the people living there.
 Because of these distinctions, it is important to consider and prioritize the rural perspective when addressing health disparities.

 The NC Rural Health Leadership Alliance is a coordinated network of administrative leaders and experienced practitioners representing rural health organizations and individuals.
-NCRHLA improves the health of rural North Carolinians through education and strategic partnerships.
+NCRHLA strives to improve the health of rural North Carolinians through education and strategic partnerships.